 6. A disability access and inclusion plan must provide a means of ensuring that people with disability have the same opportunities as other people to participate in any public consultation by the relevant public authority.

+7. A disability access and inclusion plan must provide a means of reducing barriers to people with disability obtaining and maintaining employment.

 [Schedule 2 amended in Gazette 11 Jun 2013 p.
-2164-5.]
+2164-5; 11 Jun 2013 p.
+2164.]

 Schedule 3 — Desired outcomes of disability access and inclusion plans